-Over four weeks students use £10 pledges to get their student business ideas off the ground and make as much profit as they can.
+Over four weeks students use their £10 pledges to get their student business ideas off the ground and to make as much profit as they can.
 Here’s how…

 Four Week Challenge Plan

 1 - here's a tenner!

 Students research and decide on a product or service to invest their tenners in

 2 - getting started

 Teams need to source materials or products, prepare sales pitches, and plan selling events

 3 - keep it going

 4 - payback and keep the profits

 At end of the Challenge students decide how to spend or donate their profit after repaying £10 pledge plus £1 legacy contribution

 Tenner Weekly Competitions

 At the end of week 1 and week 2 students have the opportunity to enter a weekly Challenge competition:

 1 - Logo Design

-We look for logos which create impact and can communicate to customers what the product or service is
+We look for logos which create impact and communicates easily the product or service to customers

 2 - Sales Pitch